Related Topics

 Older adults are more vulnerable to having long COVID due to a few reasons.
 For one thing, our immunity weakens as we age, making it more difficult to fight off infection.
 Older people are also more likely to have chronic health conditions that can lead to complications from the virus.
 In addition, older adults tend to have higher levels of systemic inflammation, which can increase the risk of severe COVID disease.

 Health inequities also play a role in developing long COVID.
-Certain racial and ethnic groups, people with disabilities, LGBTQI+ communities, and those living in rural areas are just some of the populations with risk factors that make them more vulnerable to long COVID.
-These risk factors include lack of access to health care services, certain working conditions (e.g., working with the public), and higher rates of underlying chronic illnesses.
+People with low income, people with disabilities, LGBTQI+ communities, and those living in rural areas are just some of the populations with risk factors that make them more vulnerable to long COVID.
+These inequities may increase both the likelihood and the impact of this condition.

 “When we look at people of color, Black, brown, and Indigenous people have much higher rates of COVID loss as well as higher rates of long COVID, and this may be attributable to 72% of those working outside the home,” Davids explained.